 In the age of the internet, social network and mobile devices, it is completely impossible to separate your private life from your professional persona.
 That crazy party photo you took a while back might be just the thing your potential employers encounter first when they choose to look you up.

-Of course, there is not a single person out there without at least few skeletons in the closet and your employer may find them all if they decide to make an in-depth inquiry.
+Of course, there is not a single person out there without at least a few skeletons in the closet and your employer may find them all if they decide to make an in-depth inquiry.

 Luckily, they probably won’t have the time or will for that, which can be a good thing.
-This means that all you need to do is make sure the first few links and images associated to your name are positive ones.
+This means that all you need to do is make sure the first few links and images associated with your name are positive ones.

 After this, even if they do stumble upon something mildly embarrassing, they might decide to look past it in the light of an overwhelmingly positive first impression.

 Here are a few ideas on how you can use personal branding and personal SEO to benefit in your career.

 While it is true that sometimes your employer might invest a bit into the analysis of your online persona a lot of people don’t have the time for this.
 Try to remember a few of the last Google inquiries you made.
 Did you really click on the link or did you just use the information you found on the Google rich answers?

 Seeing how we already talked about the importance of the first impression you need to start with your own Google snippet.

 Here, you need to choose a photo you want potential clients, employers and partners to see and use keywords you believe would represent you the best.
 In this way, you would already be off to a great start since this will get indexed by Google relatively early in the process.

 We already hinted the importance of social networks in the introduction as one of the most important factors regarding your online personal branding.
 It is only suiting that we get more in-depth on this topic.
 Sure, everything you upload on any network will be open to the eye of the public, but even here you need to have priorities.